 30. Bandana – can be used to dry hands, or wipe things.

-31. Neck gator – lightweight. (doesn’t take up a lot of space and adds comfort when cool)
+31. Neck gator – lightweight. (doesn’t take up a lot of space and adds comfort when temperature is cool)

-32. Energy bars such as Odwalla or Clif. (avoid messy chocolate or sugary bars)
+32. Packets of nuts or energy bars such as Odwalla or Clif. (avoid messy chocolate or sugary bars)

 33. A few extra Ziploc baggies are handy for a variety of reasons.